DirectOutput/DirectOutput/Documentation/61_FX_BuiltIn.md

 \subsection use_DirectOutput_FX_RGBAFX_RGBAFadeOnOffEffect_summary Summary

-This RGBA effect fades the color of a RGBA toys towards a defined target color based on the state (not 0, 0 or null) of the triggering table element (see Trigger method for details).
+This RGBA effect fades the color of a RGBA toys towards a defined target color based on the state (not 0, 0) of the triggering table element.
 \image html FX_FadeOnOff.png "FadeOnOff effect"